 The Boys' Biography Class of the Church-in-the-Gardens listened with rapt attention last Sunday to an informal address in honor of Armistice Day by Lieut.
-Irving H. Hare. who served in the world war and narrowly escaped death several times.
+Irving H. Hare, who served in the world war and narrowly escaped death who served in the world war and narrowly escaped death several times.
 Lieut Hare began his talk by telling of the events on the very last day of the war, when the men were troubled by fear to an unusual extent because they dreaded what might happen in the closing hours of the great conflict.
-Many were in fact killed and wounded just before the final shots were fired.
+Many were in fact killed and wounded just before the final shots were fired. final shots were fired.